thoughtbot/guides/protocol/README.md

 Merging is done through the Github pull request interface.

+Before merging, make sure commits like "Fix whitespace" are squashed into one or a small number of valuable commit(s).
+If necessary, edit commit messages to reveal intent.

 If the pull request can't be merged cleanly through the web interface and manual intervention is needed, open the branch locally and rebase interactively against master.
 Finally, push the now cleanly mergeable branch and merge it